Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Revit models gain weight faster than architects during deadlines.

-• Imported CADs from 2019
+• Imported CAD files from 2019 nobody dares delete

-• Entourage with 130,000 polygons
+• Entourage families with 130,000 polygons because someone grabbed them off a warehouse site

-• Raster images dumped into sheets
+• Raster images dragged into sheets at full resolution

-• In-place families (you know who you are)
+• In-place families. *You know who you are*

-• Views nobody remembers creating
+• Views nobody remembers creating, sitting in the browser like ghosts

-• Hidden geometry pretending to be invisible
+• Hidden geometry pretending to be invisible.
+It still loads

-• Compress images or better, delete them
+• Compress sheet images, or better, replace them with linked PDFs

-• Purge unused views
+• Purge unused views, sheets, families, and materials

-• Remove abandoned design options
+• Remove abandoned design options before they take root

 3. Worksets: The Performance Serial Killer